 Hello Gardening Friends.
 Spring will be here before we know it!
 I’ve added some new varieties for 2016 and kept the best performing varieties of past years.

 Take a stroll through the Spring and Summer varieties, where you will find more nutrient-dense salad fixin's, like Beetberry, Red Orach and Claytonia (miner’s lettuce), as well as all the regulars: Arugula, Dandelion Greens, Mizuna, Purslane, Upland Cress, Watercress and many delicious lettuce varieties.

 There will be three new tomato varieties this year: Marvel Striped – a gorgeous bi-color, heat and drought-tolerant tomato.
 Orange Russian – a beautiful heart-shaped golden color fruit, marbled inside with streaks of red.
-Delicious and sweet with very few seeds.
+It's delicious and sweet and has very few seeds.
 And Taxi – an early, bright yellow variety that many of you requested last year.